Surrogate "Level-Based" Lagrangian Relaxation for Mixed-Integer Linear Programming: Results

-Within this example, three largest instances of the generalized assignment problem of type D will be tested: with 20, 40 and 80 machines; all instances contain 1600 jobs.
-According to \cite{Avella10}, these instances are considered ``hard.''
-These instances will be denoted as d201600, d401600, and d801600, respectively.

-\textbf{Robustness of the Method with Respect to Initial Step-sizes.} Robustness of the new method with respect to the choice of the initial stepsizes is demonstrated in Table \ref{table1}.
-For this trial, multipliers are initialized by using LP dual solutions.
-Here, and for the rest of the section, the following hyper-parameters are used: within the step-sizing formula \eqref{eq29}, parameters $\gamma$ and $\delta$ are chosen to be $\frac{1}{I}$ (the inverse of the number of machines) and $\frac{1}{1.5}$, respectively; within \eqref{eq31}, parameter $\nu$ is chosen to be $2$.
+To demonstrate the computational capability of the new method as well as to determine appropriate values for key hyperparameters $\zeta$ and $\nu$ while using standard benchmark instances, large-scale instances of GAPs are considered (formulation is available in \ref{Formulation_GAP}).
+We consider 20, 40, and 80 machines with 1600 jobs (https://www-or.amp.i.kyoto-u.ac.jp/members/yagiura/gap/).

+To determine values for $\zeta$ within \eqref{eq29} and $\nu$ within \eqref{eq31} to be used throughout the examples, several values are tested using GAP instance d201600.

+In Table \ref{table0.5a}, with fixed values of $\nu = 2$ and $s^0 = 0.02$, the best result (both in terms of the cost and the CPU time) is obtained with $\zeta = 1/1.5$.
+With the value of $\zeta = 1/4,$ the stepsize decreases ``too fast'' thereby leading to a larger number of iterations and a much-increased CPU time as a result.

+Likewise, in Table \ref{table0.5b} with fixed values of $\zeta = 1/1.5$ and $s^0 = 0.02$, it is demonstrated that the best result (both in terms of the cost and the CPU time) is obtained with $\nu = 2$.
+Empirical evidence here suggests that the method is stable for other values of $\nu.$

-As demonstrated in Table \ref{table1}, the method's performance is appreciably stable for the given range of initial step-sizes used.
+The robustness with respect to initial stepsizes ($s^0$) is tested and the results are demonstrated in Table \ref{table1} using the GAP type D instance with 20 machines and 1600 jobs.
+Multipliers are initialized by using LP dual solutions.
+The method's performance is appreciably stable for the given range of initial stepsizes used (Table \ref{table1}).

-\textbf{Robustness of the Method with Respect to Initial Multipliers.} Robustness of the new method with respect to the choice of the initial multipliers is demonstrated in Table \ref{table2}.
-For this purpose, the multipliers are initialized randomly by using the uniform distribution $U[90,110].$ For the testing, the initial step-size $0.02$ was used.

-Once again, as evidenced from Table \ref{table2}, the method's performance is fairly stable, exhibiting only a slight degradation of solution accuracy and increase of the CPU time as compared to the case with multipliers initialized by using LP dual solutions.
+SLBLR is robust with respect to initial multipliers $\lambda^0$ (Table \ref{table2}).
+For this purpose, the multipliers are initialized randomly by using the uniform distribution $U[90,110].$ For the testing, the initial stepsize $s^0=0.02$ was used.
+As evidenced from Table \ref{table2}, the method's performance is stable, exhibiting only a slight degradation of solution accuracy and an increase of the CPU time as compared to the case with multipliers initialized by using LP dual solutions.

-\textbf{Scalability of the Method.} To test scalability, the three instances d201600, d401600 and d801600 are used.
-The results are demonstrated in Table \ref{table3}.

-As demonstrated in Table \ref{table3}, the new method is scalable.
-Moreover, for the two largest instances, the method obtains the optimal solutions.

-\textbf{Competitiveness of the Method.} To the best of the author's knowledge, the best results for the three instances have been reported by \cite{Sadykov15} and the results are summarized in Table \ref{table4}.